yuxshao/learn-gamedev/Introduction to Game Development.md

 Now that you know that everything in a room in GameMaker is an object, why not play with that idea and try to make special platforms or spaces?
 How about a space that makes the player super fast for a few seconds?
 Or maybe a spring to let them jump higher?
 By making special space objects and adding events to either the player or the space itself to give these effects can help make your platformer more dynamic and open up new revenues for in-game puzzles and more creative level designs!

+**Shooting and running, at the same time**

+Have you ever played Mega Man?
+Well, even if you haven't, you probably know that our little blue hero can run and shoot out bullets at the same time to kill enemies in his way.
+Why not try to implement this mechanic in your game by using the techniques from the top-down shooter to help you?
+Just keep in mind where the bullets are being created, in what direction they should go depending on the inputs, and how frequently they can be shot.

+**Setting a time limit**

+A time limit is a pretty common aspect in platformers.
+We can't have the player just sit around while the game runs, now can we?
+Try creating a time limit for the platformer level you designed.
+You can have it so that after a certain amount of seconds have passed that a sound or visual effect can happen to alert the player.
+Think about how the game is running, and with that knowledge try to implement a limit to how long the player can take for your level!

 The possibilities are endless when designing a game.
 This is a world you're creating, so don't be afraid to experiment when making it!